DongChengdongHangZhou/wsq2jpeg/README.md

 Is a library to convert wsq images to jpeg format and vice versa.
 Allows individual or batch processing.
 Only supports images in grayscale.
 # Building form sources
+## I meet a strange problem in GitHub, that is when I download this code as .zip file, the codes in ./third_party directory cannot be downloaded.
+We must download these codes separately.
+Only when I download these codes, the program could be complied successfully.
 ## Pre-requisites
 ### Linux
 ```sh